whisperaven/0ops.exed/README.md

 {"jid": "c4f6acd3-4dda-44d0-8f99-76b4587e55d0"}
 ```

-- Every Job in async mode (including ping/facter/service/etc.) only return jid without block when job was created.
+- All Job in async mode only return jid without block when job was created.
 - **EXEd** doesn't care about the detail of release, it just pass args to the release plugin, for this request, means:
   - There should be an release plugin with **\_\_RHANDLER_TYPE\_\_ = "common"** defined.
   - The **release** method of that plugin will invoked like this: **release(revison, \*\*extra_opts)**.